drewpendergrass/CHEEREIO/docs/letkf-implementation.rst

 The most powerful method within the HIST_Ensemble object is ``getCols()``.
 If you trawl through the CHEEREIO code, you will find references to objects called bigY (meaning :math:`Y^b`). bigY is a dictionary stored within HIST_Ens, with keys corresponding to each observed species.
 The values for each key is an object of class ObsData, discussed in the :ref:`ObsData` entry.
 The ObsData class is a glorified dictionary, containing actual observations paired with simulated observations from GEOS-Chem, along with corresponding data such as errors.
 The ``getCols()`` method is what produces bigY.

-If you want to add a new dataset to the postprocessing workflow (such as an observational data quantity), the best way to do it is by storing the data as a labeled entry in ObsData using the ``addData`` and ``getDataByKey`` methods, and adding a line in ``getCols()`` to ensure that the data is added to bigY.
-See :ref:`New field in postprocessing` for more information.

 All this data is calculated and supplied as requested by :ref:`Assimilator`.
 There is only one HIST_Ensemble class produced per assimilator; it holds and processes the data for the entire ensemble.

 The Observation Translator class type